GeorgeD88/Lab-Logger/README.md

 # Lab-Logger
-Lab-Logger is a simple GUI program that can be used to take measurements with time to make taking lab measurements easier.
+Lab-Logger is a GUI program that can be used to take measurements with time to make taking lab measurements easier.
 The way the program works is by displaying a stopwatch timer, entry box, and a few buttons: start, pause, reset, log, graph, and export.
 The user starts the stopwatch and whenever would like to take a measurement would type the measurement in the entry box and press log.
 The program then takes the measurement and current time and saves them to a JSON file as a list pair `["00:00", 0]`

 ## Buttons